 And without faith, it is impossible to please God, because anyone who comes to him must believe that he exists and that he rewards those who earnestly seek him.
 Hebrews 11:6

-Welcome back to the Womens Bible Cafe™.
-This week we finished reading week seven of Living Beyond Yourself by Beth Moore and learned about two more fruit: Kindness and Goodness.
+Welcome back to the Bible Cafe™ for week seven of Living Beyond Yourself: Exploring the Fruit of the Spirit by Beth Moore.
+This week we learned about two more fruit: Kindness and Goodness.
 Our study examined the cords of kindness and examples of Jesus demonstrating kindness to a mourner, a doubter, and a mocker.
-As in the past weeks, this study was rich with scripture verses and practical knowledge.
+As in the past weeks, this study was rich with Scripture verses and practical knowledge.

-This is our generation and we have the opportunity to impact it…when we do so with the love of Christ and the fruit of the Spirit as the center of our heart, , mind and soul.
-We’ve already unlocked the importance of love, joy, peace, patience, kindness and goodness.
-In the remaining three weeks of this study, we’ll focus on the fruit of Faithfulness, Gentleness and Self-Control.
+In the Bible Cafe™ small groups, we talked about our generation and the opportunity to impact it with the Fruit of the Spirit.
+In our study Living Beyond Yourself: Exploring the Fruit of the Spirit by Beth Moore we have unlocked the importance of love, joy, peace, patience, kindness, and goodness.
+In the remaining three weeks of this study, we’ll focus on the fruit of Faithfulness, Gentleness, and Self-Control.

 Know therefore that the LORD your God is God; he is the faithful God, keeping his covenant of love to a thousand generations of those who love him and keep his commandments.
 Deut 7:9

-You cannot be free to keep step with the Spirit when you are encumbered by the load of unforgiveness. -Beth Moore
+You cannot be free to keep in step with the Spirit when you are encumbered by the load of unforgiveness. –Living Beyond Yourself: Exploring the Fruit of the Spirit by Beth Moore